 The problem with those chats, however, is that they’re not frequent or structured enough to help you make progress.
 Also, even though the people you chat with can effortlessly speak that language, they may not be able to teach or explain anything to you.
 That’s why you’re better off preparing for those chats on your own through daily language application.

 The key dynamic of daily language application is a proactive effort to apply the pieces of the language you’re learning in your daily life.
-To facilitate this effort, we recommend a routine that will build upon the material your learning during your studies.
+To facilitate this effort, we recommend a routine that will build upon the material you’re learning during your studies.

 Exposure, Learning & Practice